 If you work with a reliable team, you know how dedicated they are to delivering projects on time.
 But occasionally, we all run into bumps on the road.
-If we look at official statistics, only 19% of organizations deliver projects on time, meaning that 81% breach deadlines.

 Project managers must pay special attention to the execution phase to prevent delays.
 You will determine whether your project planning will pay off at this stage.
 And regardless of which project methodology you use, rarely anything goes according to the plan.
 So, let's break down the project execution phase and see what this process looks like.